 HQ REA is established for four other full time administrative and clerical staff.
 One of the Secretariat staff is established and paid as a Civil Servant within the Regimental Headquarters of the Royal Engineers.
 The Assistant Controller and two full time members of staff are employed solely by the Association.
+A Sappers Network Ltd employee will be funded by the REA in 2019 and this will be reviewed mid-year to determine how best to provide employment networking support to the Serving soldiers and Veterans.

-The Royal Engineers Association Reference and administrative details of the charity, its trustees and advisers For the year ended 31 December 2017
+Reference and administrative details of the charity, its trustees and advisers For the year ended 31 December 2018